YATES CUSTOM RIGGING

 Cottrell`s Cove Pictures

-Wilson Yates and Yacht Rigging for over 40 years
+Wilson Yates and Yacht Rigging for over 45 years

 In the fall of 1974, work was slow at Davidsons so Wilson was laid off for a few months.
 About a week or so news came that Whitby Boat Works needed a rigger so Wilson drove to Ajax one afternoon and had a sit down interview with Oskar Valentine, the Whitby Plant Manager, and the next day started work at the Whitby Plant there.
 Whitby had been growing quickly as a builder with the building of the Whitby 42 plus the Alberg 30 and the Alberg 37.
 Working every day full time as a rigger was a new experience and there was lots to do making standing and running rigging because Whitby was putting boats out the door and shipping them them to the USA as fast as they could be built.
 Whitby Boat Works was also in the process at this time of moving into their new plant on Charles St. in Whitby.
 A lot of the final setup at the new plant was done by employees of Whitby and Wilson spent time working with Wolfgang, a welder, building the stairs and other projects inside the new plant.
 Wilson was also given the job to install the air compressor lines throught the building.
-Many tools used in boatbuilding were powered by compressed air and there was a 45 hp compressor used for power.
+Many tools used in boatbuilding were powered by compressed air and there was a 45 hp compressor used for power at Whitby.

 Wilson also had the job to set up the new rigging shop and motorize the Kearney Swaging Machine with a new Loos Kit so making standing rigging got a little easier than hand turning the crank as was the usual.